Paul Goldschmidt Preview, Player Props: Cardinals vs. Orioles

-Paul Goldschmidt, with a slugging percentage of .289 in his past 10 games -- including one home run -- will be in action for the St. Louis Cardinals against the Baltimore Orioles, with Dean Kremer on the hill, September 11 at 6:35 PM ET.
+On Tuesday, Paul Goldschmidt (.292 on-base percentage in past 10 games, 72 points below season-long percentage) and the St. Louis Cardinals face the Baltimore Orioles, whose starting pitcher will be John Means.
+First pitch is at 6:35 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Reds.
+He had a one-hit performance in his most recent game (1-for-5) against the Orioles.

 Paul Goldschmidt Game Info & Props vs. the Orioles